coala/documentation/Developers/Newcomers_Guide.rst

 Welcome to the Newcomers Guide!
 ===============================

-To become part of the coala developers' team, there are few steps you need to complete.
-The newcomer onboarding process is as follows:
+To become part of the coala developer team, there are few steps you need to complete.
 You will start as a newcomer, which is kind of a trial.
-If you complete the following tasks, you will become a developer at coala:
+There are two parts of the onboarding process:

-  - merge a ``difficulty/newcomer`` Pull Request
+  - tackle a ``difficulty/newcomer`` issue
-  - review at least a ``difficulty/newcomer`` Pull Request
+  - tackle a ``difficulty/low`` issue

+and each of them involves following steps:

+  - solve an issue marked with the corresponding label
-  - merge a ``difficulty/low`` Pull Request
+  - open a Pull Request for your issue and get it merged
-  - review at least a``difficulty/low`` or higher Pull Request
+  - review at least one Pull Request with the same difficulty

 Once you have achieved all these, just ask for being promoted on the chat and provide links to your reviews and merged Pull Requests.
 Then, you will be able